-- L1 = The actual cost to Council to date of land provided for public combined precinct facilities purposes indexed to current day values. - L2 = The estimated cost of land yet to be provided for public combined precinct facilities purposes. - C1 = The actual cost to Council to date of constructing combined precinct facilities to the appropriate standard indexed to current day values. - C2 = The estimated cost of constructing future combined precinct facilities. - P = The estimated eventual population in the contribution catchment. - B = The administrative component.
-This is 0.5% of the total cost of providing the works.
+- L1 = The actual cost to Council to date of land provided for public combined precinct facilities purposes indexed to current day values. - L2 = The estimated cost of land yet to be provided for public combined precinct facilities purposes. - C1 = The actual cost to Council to date of constructing combined precinct facilities to the appropriate standard indexed to current day values. - C2 = The estimated cost of constructing future combined precinct facilities. - PA = Plan Administration fee being 1.5% of construction cost. - P = The estimated eventual population in the contribution catchment.